soveran/cuba/README.md

 ------------

 A good first step is to meet us on IRC and discuss ideas.
-If that's not possible, you can create an issue explaning the proposed change and a use case.
+If that's not possible, you can create an issue explaining the proposed change and a use case.
 We pay a lot of attention to use cases, because our goal is to keep the code base simple.
 In many cases, the result of a conversation will be the creation of another tool, instead of the